dimitri-nicolo/calico/getting-started/options-install.md

 ### Value

-Helps understand how to choose the right install method for your deployment, how to customize your installation configuration, and explains concepts important for integrating {{site.prodname}} into your configuration management.
+Determine the right install method for your deployment, how to customize your installation configuration, and explains concepts important for integrating {{site.prodname}} into your configuration management.

 ### Features